lawkern/beam/README.txt

-   make platform # Build all targets from scratch (default) make pack     # Build and run asset packer make debug    # Run the debug build under a debugger make run      # Run the debug build from the current shell
+   make platform # Build all targets from scratch (default) make pack     # Build and run asset packer make run      # Run the game debug build from the current shell make debug    # Run the game debug build under a debugger make serve    # Run the server debug build under a debugger